World War 3 Fears Grow After Syria Strikes: Russia And Iran Warn Of Consequences

 — CNN (@CNN) April 14, 2018

-France, UK, and the US all say that proof has been found while Moscow claims that there was no evidence of a chemical attack.
+France, the UK, and the U.S. all say that proof has been found while Moscow claims that there is no evidence of a chemical attack.

 If your reason for supporting the air strikes in Syria is "but World War 3 hasn't started yet," that isn't a very solid reason.